An Accelerated Stochastic Variance-Reduced Algorithm for Entropic Wasserstein Barycenters: The PDASGD Algorithm

+where $x^{\ast}$ is a solution to problem~\eqref{generalprimalmain}, $\lambda^{\ast}$ is a solution to problem~\eqref{generaldualmain}, $d$ is the dimension of the dual variable, and $\widetilde{\lambda}^{S}$ denotes the final value of the outer-loop iterate produced in Step~13 of PDASGD after $S$ outer iterations.
+In applications, $R$ is chosen as a positive upper bound on $\|\lambda^\ast\|_\infty$. \end{theorem}

-Then, we suppose the dual function $\phi(\lambda)$ is $L^{\prime}$-smooth w.r.t. $\Vert\cdot\Vert_\infty$.
-The convergence rate of PDASGD could be further simplified.
-We present the results in the following corollary.
-This will help us understand under which conditions we can obtain a better bound in Section \ref{improve}. \begin{corollary} Under Assumption \ref{assume}, if one applies PDASGD to problem \eqref{generalprimalmain} and \eqref{generaldualmain} and supposes that $\phi(\lambda)$ is $L^{\prime}$-smooth w.r.t. $\Vert\cdot\Vert_\infty$, the output $x^{S}$ of Algorithm \ref{PDASGD} satisfies
+If the dual objective is additionally $L^{\prime}$-smooth with respect to $\Vert\cdot\Vert_\infty$, the convergence bound simplifies as follows.
+This form clarifies the conditions under which PDASGD attains a strictly better arithmetic bound, as developed in Section~\ref{improve}. \begin{corollary} Under Assumptions~\ref{assume0} and~\ref{assume}, suppose the dual problem \eqref{generaldualmain} admits a solution $\lambda^\ast$ and $\phi(\lambda)$ is $L^{\prime}$-smooth with respect to $\Vert\cdot\Vert_\infty$.
+If one applies PDASGD to the two bounds \eqref{generalprimalmain} and \eqref{generaldualmain}, the output $x^{S}$ of Algorithm \ref{PDASGD} satisfies